tedmist1/challenge-auth0/design-document.md

 * Auth0 authenticated users will be able to sign in to Grafana

-Grafana OSS will be containerized and run locally using Docker Compose.
-The Compose file will include Grafana, Caddy (for reverse proxy and TLS), and OIDC environment variables.
+Grafana OSS will be run locally using Docker Compose.
+The Compose file will include Grafana and OIDC environment variables.
 Grafana will be started via  `docker compose up -d`.

 **User Registration**

 A Bash script outside of the Terraform code will be created for user registration.
 This script will: